jakubsikora/football-radar/README.md

 To run tests inside repo folder type `npm test`;

 ## Custom ports
 By default app is using port `3000` for the web server and `8080` for websocket server.
 Also `localhost` as the app host.
-By specifing:
+By running:

 1. `SERVER_PORT=xxxx WS_PORT=xxxx WS_HOST=xxxxxx npm build-production`
 2. `SERVER_PORT=xxxx WS_PORT=xxxx WS_HOST=xxxxxx npm start`